scribe-public/sample-policies/docs/v2/initiatives/rules/sbom/require-sbom.md

 Signed Evidence for this rule **IS NOT** required by default but is recommended.
 :::
 :::warning
-his rule requires evaluation with a target; without one, the rule will be **disabled**.
+Rule requires evaluation with a target.
+Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::
 :::info
-This rule scoped by product and target.
+Rule is scoped by product and target.
 :::

 ## Evidence Requirements